-As you might expect, you can put together a pallet fence in just about any way that works for you.
+As you might expect, you can put together wood fences made of pallets in just about any way that works for you.
 Given that this is really the ultimate kind of DIY dog fence project, you shouldn’t be surprised to find yourself needing to reinstall sections of the fence or figuring out new ways to keep the product steady on the fly.
 If you are able to get this type of fence to work, though, it can last for far longer than you might expect.

 Tips for Building Your First DIY Dog Fence